Look Before You Leap: Detecting Phishing Web Pages by Exploiting Raw URL And HTML Characteristics: Results

 \subsubsection{URL Features}

-For the manual features extracted from the URL, research has shown that phishing web pages developers frequently exploit an Internet user familiarity with a website \citep{dhamija2006phishing} by adding terms to the URL that may trick a user into thinking that somehow the malicious website is the real website.
-Widely used terms to access genuine websites like admin and account used makes them particularly vulnerable to imitation.
+For the hand-crafted features extracted from the URL, research has shown that phishing web pages developers frequently exploit an Internet user's familiarity with a website \cite{dhamija2006phishing} by adding terms to the URL that may trick a user into thinking that somehow the malicious website is the real website.
+Widely used terms to access genuine websites, like admin and account, make them particularly vulnerable to imitation.
 Therefore, the creator of a phishing website would intuitively use ambiguous terms at the URL's start.
 Therefore, including those terms in the URL is regarded as a feature.
-Many malicious domain names are hosting systems IP addresses.\citep{fette2007learning}, \citep{mcgrath2008behind}.
+Many malicious domain names are hosting systems IP addresses \cite{fette2007learning}, \cite{mcgrath2008behind}.
 We counted the combination of numbers in a URL and the percentage of numbers in the hostname as a feature.
 Also, phishers create several subdomains to include tricky terms, for example, PayPal as a subdomain.
-This could make phishing URLs longer\citep{mcgrath2008behind}.
-Therefore, we included the URL length, if the URL includes a subdomain, the number of sub-domains, and the number of dots as features.
-Furthermore, the number of some punctuation marks such as semicolons, hyphens, and underscores, etc. are included in our URL feature set too.
+This could make phishing URLs longer \cite{mcgrath2008behind}.
+Therefore, we included the URL length, if the URL consists of a subdomain, the number of sub-domains, and the number of dots as features.
+Furthermore, the number of punctuation marks, such as semicolons, hyphens, and underscores, are included in our URL feature set.